bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module3-nosql-and-document-oriented-databases/assignment/README.md

 # How was working with MongoDB different from working with PostgreSQL?
-# What was easier, and what was harder?"
+# What was easier, and what was harder?

 Working with MongoDB was much easier than working the PostgreSQL.